agabor/docs/_includes/android/objects.md

 ## Deleting Objects

-To delete an object from your Parse Server:
+To delete an object from your MSG Server:

 ```java
 myObject.deleteInBackground();